 Sandra Worthen

-Note: You must complete the FAFSA by April 15.
+Note: You must complete the FAFSA by May 1 (priority deadline April 15).

-Completion of 24 credit hours, of which at least 15 were at Ball State University;
+Complete 24 credit hours, of which at least 15 were through Ball State University;

 Have a 3.0 grade point average;